maxlinde/baymedr/README.md

 user has the option to specify `ci_margin` and `ci_level` instead of `sd_x` and `sd_y`.
 In general, arguments with ‘x’ as a name or suffix correspond to the control group and those with ‘y’ as a name or suffix refer to the experimental group.
-Importantly, the underlying outcome measure must be continuous in order to obtain valid results.
+Importantly, the dependent variable must be continuous in order to obtain valid results.

 Usage of the functions for equivalence (`equiv_bf()`), non-inferiority (`infer_bf()`), and superiority designs (`super_bf()`), results in S4